Preparing for the fire season

 - a permit to burn off outside the fire danger period.
 Burning off is not permitted at any time during the fire danger period.

-How to get your property ready for the fire season
+How to prepare your property

 - Slash all grass and weeds on your block so they are less than 10 centimetres high.
 Make sure you maintain this length during the fire danger period.